 Tomatoes are the #1 food for home gardeners to grow, and anyone who has had the good fortune to taste a freshly picked tomato knows why.
 The flavor is simply incomparable to that of store-bought tomatoes, and because they are also very easy to grow, that makes them a win-win for everybody.
 However, timing is everything with this fruit, more so than with any other fruit or veggie in the garden.
-So, to grow them properly and enjoy your own slice of tomato heaven, follow these top tips.
+So, to grow, nurture, and pick your tomatoes properly follow these top tips.

 - Look for healthy transplants.
 Short, stocky tomato plants in 4” pots are preferable to tall, spindly ones.
 Avoid plants with purple stems or veins, which can indicate cold stress.
 Short plants in 4” pots that already have lots of blooms or fruit are also probably root-bound, so opt for those with a better root structure and wait a bit for those telltale tomato flowers.